Teresa Teng: Achievements and honors

 The 1996 Hong Kong film Comrades: Almost a Love Story, directed by Peter Chan, features the tragedy and legacy of Teng in a subplot to the main story.
-The movie won best picture in Hong Kong, Taiwan, and at the Seattle Film Festival in the United States.
+The movie won Best Picture in Hong Kong, Taiwan, and at the Seattle International Film Festival in the United States.
 In 2007, TV Asahi produced a drama series entitled Teresa Teng Monogatari (テレサ・テン物語) to commemorate the 13th anniversary of her death.
 Actress Yoshino Kimura starred as Teng.

-In 2002, Teng's commemorative statue were erected in Fushou Garden, Qingpu District, Shanghai.

-In 2015, a temple in Changhua County, Taiwan, erected a statue of the singer, honoring her as "Miaoyun Bodhisattva."

-The same year, the Daming County government in Handan City, Hebei province, China, built a "Lijun Town" dedicated to her.
+In 2002, Teng's commemorative statue was erected in Fushou Garden, Qingpu District, Shanghai.
+In 2010, a bronze statue was unveiled in Tuen Mun, Hong Kong, and another outside the Luzhou metro station in Taiwan on 25 June 2011.
+In 2015, a temple in Changhua County, Taiwan, erected a statue of the singer, honoring her as "Miaoyun Bodhisattva".
+That same year, the Daming County government in Handan City, Hebei province, China, built a "Lijun Town" dedicated to her.
 It renovated Teng's ancestral home to its original appearance.
-Teng's singing can be heard in every corner of the town.
+Her singing can be heard in every corner of the town.
 The city also features the "Teresa Teng Hanging Garden" and the "Teresa Teng Art Center", including a statue of the singer.
 Visitors can enjoy her music through artificial intelligence technology.

-On January 29, 2018, a Google Doodle was released across Japan, China, Taiwan, Thailand, Malaysia, Singapore, Indonesia, India, Philippines, Australia, New Zealand, Sweden, Bulgaria, and Iceland to honor the singer on what would be her 65th birthday.

-To date, Teng's stamps have been issued by several countries across the world, including Papua New Guinea, Timor, Argentina, Tuva Republic, Abkhazia, Grenada, Sakha Republic, Japan, Guinea-Bissau, North Korea, and Republic of Mali, in addition to Taiwan, Hong Kong, and mainland China.
+On 8 November 2024, a monument dedicated to the singer was unveiled in Mishima, Fukushima, Japan to mark the 30th anniversary of Teng's death next year.On 29 January 2018, a Google Doodle was released across Japan, China, Taiwan, Thailand, Malaysia, Singapore, Indonesia, India, Philippines, Australia, New Zealand, Sweden, Bulgaria, and Iceland to honor Teng on what has been her 65th birthday.
+To date, Teng's stamps have been issued by countries across the world, including Papua New Guinea, Timor, Sierra Leone, Argentina, Liberia, Tuva Republic of Russia, Abkhazia, Grenada, Sakha Republic of Russia, Batum, Japan, Guinea-Bissau, North Korea, and Republic of Mali, in addition to Taiwan, Hong Kong, and mainland China.
+Teng has a street in her name in Ivry-sur-Seine, Grand Paris.
+The name was adopted by the vote of the Municipal Council of France held on 17 February 2022.